 Is Axos Bank good?

-Axos Bank is considered to have some of the best money market and online savings accounts, including excellent robo-advisor solutions for investors, which we covered in our Axos Invest review.
+Axos Bank is considered to have some of the best money market and online savings accounts in the business, including excellent robo-advisor solutions for investors.
+Check out our Axos Invest review above for more information.

 What happens when I withdraw from an investment account?